tfazli/stm_cmake_template/README.md

 **`NOTE 3:`**  In the last section below you can find basic description of this project directory structure.
 >>>

+## CMake and compiling in release mode

+The CMake file in this project (Project/CMakeLists.txt) sets the settings for building the project in release mode as follows:
+   - Maximum optimization (-O3 flag);
+   - No debugging information (-g0 flag).

+As you know, in applications for some embedded systems and microcontrollers, maximum optimization can (in some cases) lead to inoperability of the code.
+For example, this is possible if the compiler optimizations consider the call to the external interrupt handler to be a function that is never called.
+Therefore, **`be careful when using optimization flags`** and always take appropriate action if you think the compiler is optimizing your code incorrectly.

+>>>
+**`NOTE 4:`**  You can always change the flags of optimization for the release build in the CMake file at your discretion.
+>>>

 ## How this template works